Sociology

 Background of the study

-Public health groups are more concerned with investigating the the extent to which public health policies are contingent on solutions to the problem.
-They look for the positive relationship of solutions provided by the policies on the reduction of alcohol and cigarette.
-However, the response has been found weak or disproportionate to the problem by policies.
-Policy response may take decades to make it required proportion to the problem.
-Cairney’s investigations suggest that there is a gap between policy response towards alcohol and cigarette.
+Public health groups are more concerned with investigating the extent to which public health policies are contingent on solutions to the problem.
+They look for the positive relationship of solutions provided by the policies on the reduction of alcohol and cigarettes.
+However, policies have found the response weak or disproportionate to the problem.
+Policy response may take decades to make it required to be proportional to the problem.
+Cairney’s investigations suggest that there is a gap between policy responses towards alcohol and cigarettes.
 UK health policies regarding alcohol and cigarette consumption are among the best in the world (Cairney et al., 2012).

-The United Kingdom’s Department of Health (2009) has devised guidelines for the healthcare sector and the general public to protect the health of the young of the nation from 5-19 years old named as Healthy Child Programme.
-The HCP has provided recommendations that in what ways different social institutions like family, education and healthcare can put collective efforts to substantially improve the life chances of children and young of the nation between 5-19 years.
-HCP has also devised guidelines as in good practice framework for interventions and prevention services in the early years of kids.
-The Health Ministry conducted a survey in 2004 named “Every Child Matters” in which young kids and adolescents identified essentials for their lives which became the foundation of the Healthy Child Programme.
-These five vitalities of children and adolescents’ lives are; to be healthy, safe, enjoy and achieve, make contributions to society and achieve economic good.
+The United Kingdom’s Department of Health (2009) has devised guidelines for the healthcare sector and the general public to protect the health of the young of the nation from 5-19 years old, named the Healthy Child Programme.
+The HCP has provided recommendations on the ways in which different social institutions like family, education, and healthcare can put collective efforts to substantially improve the life chances of children and youth between 5 and 19 years of age.
+HCP has also devised guidelines as a good practice framework for interventions and prevention services in the early years of kids.
+The Health Ministry conducted a survey in 2004 named “Every Child Matters”, in which young kids and adolescents identified essentials for their lives, which became the foundation of the Healthy Child Programme.
+These five vitalities of children’s and adolescents’ lives are to be healthy, safe, enjoy, and achieve, make contributions to society, and achieve economic good.

 The principle of non-maleficence in healthcare makes it obligatory for the concerns to cause and conduct no harm.
 This principle is considered important since the systemized healthcare practice exists.
-It has been advisable for healthcare professionals to act in a beneficence manner, but if in case that it is not possible, they are encouraged not to harm at least.
+It has been advisable for healthcare professionals to act in a beneficent manner, but if it is not possible, they are encouraged not to harm others.
 There is a thin line of difference between the two concepts, causing people to confuse these and consider them as the same thing.
-Nonmaleficence is a guideline that “one ought not to inflict evil or harm” (Beauchamp & Childress, 2013), whereas beneficence is about following the three principles “one ought to prevent evil or harm, one ought to remove evil or harm, one ought to do or promote good” (Beauchamp & Chidress, 2013).
+Nonmaleficence is a guideline that “one ought not to inflict evil or harm” (Beauchamp & Childress, 2013), whereas beneficence is about following the three principles: “one ought to prevent evil or harm, one ought to remove evil or harm, one ought to do or promote good” (Beauchamp & Childress, 2013).

 Rationale

-Shockingly, 51 million children were suffering from obesity in 2014 which was only 35 million in 1990; this finding can be termed an “exploding nightmare” (WHO, 2016).
-Many other studies have also found similar findings regarding childhood obesity, especially in children aged between 4 and ten years.
+Shockingly, 51 million children were suffering from obesity in 2014, which was only 35 million in 1990; this finding can be termed an “exploding nightmare” (WHO, 2016).
+Many other studies have also found similar findings regarding childhood obesity, especially in children aged between 4 and 10 years.

 Methodology

 PICO is a structured format that is being used for the development of research questions based on four areas (Fink, 2013).
-Following PICO format has been used in case of this proposal for choosing the rese
+The PICO format has been used in the case of this proposal for choosing the rise

 P= Population I= Intervention C= Comparison O= Outcomes